Juneau's Premier Whale Watching & Hiking Company

 Gastineau Guiding proves extensive training beginning mid-April, with seasons coming to a close in late September.
 Full season availability is not required but preferred.

 Gastineau Guiding does provide employee housing for those who can commit to the entire season.
 Our managers will also assist in helping you find it.

 In general, company-sponsored employee housing is very uncommon in Juneau; however, Juneau does have two seasonal economies: State Government Legislative Session (January - April of each year) and Tourism (April/May - October).
 Seasonal housing is abundant due to these complimentary industries - but we still emphasize to any interested party that moving is always a lot of work and requires some financial planning.
 We do our best to summarize helpful information regarding housing, ferry schedules & getting around Juneau, but individuals should still expect to have to plan 2-3 months in advance to make a comfortable and successful move to Alaska.

 Gastineau Guiding offers an End of Season bonus, as well as a variety of other employee incentive programs related to tour performance and feedback.
 More information is provided during the interview process.

 Separately, we have various outdoor gear pro deals (North Face, OR, etc) and local business partnerships that vary from year to year.
-Things like gym discounts, local health care discounts, or restaurant promotions are common.

 Getting Here and Getting Around